-I finished this book a few weeks ago and I’ve been musing the best method of reviewing this literay, historical, magical realism-laden book of wonderous awesomeness.
+I finished this book a few weeks ago and I’ve been musing the best method of reviewing this literary, historical, magical realism-laden book of wondrous awesomeness.

 Obviously, I like this book with a crazed fangirl fervor.

 I cannot wrap my head around writing a “spoiler-free” review.
 If you like reading a book as a doe-eyed book-virgin then do not read past this paragraph.
 Let me assure you that I could run down a list of births, deaths, relationships, and even tell you the magical realism element of this book and it wouldn’t do a ding-dang thing to spoil this book.
 This book is virtually unspoilable.

 Why unspoilable?
 Well the plot of Life After Life is certainly a driving force of the novel.
 I was continually anxious for the heroine, Ursula Todd, and I wanted to see how she survived all the harrowing situations she found herself in, but this book is about so much more.
 Life After Life is about the consequence and triviality of human decisions and the fruitlessness of anxiety.

 Now that I’ve given the spoiler-opposed a chance to flee I can give some plot background.
 From Goodreads:

 On a cold and snowy night in 1910, Ursula Todd is born, the third child of a wealthy English banker and his wife.
 Sadly, she dies before she can draw her first breath.
 On that same cold and snowy night, Ursula Todd is born, lets out a lusty wail, and embarks upon a life that will be, to say the least, unusual.